hpi-swa-teaching/IMAPClient/README.md

  - Search Mails
   ![](screenshots/search.png)
   You can enter a search string into the search bar at the top.
-Right next to the search bar you can see, how many search results you got for the current search.
+Right next to the search bar you can see how many search results you got for the current search.

  - Parse different encodings

  - Reflect server changes back to Client.
  If you're accessing your mails for a different device, and deleting/moving them, just press the update button in the Client, and every change should be correctly updated.

+ - Offline mode
+ TODO

  - Sort mails by different categories.
    ![](screenshots/sort.png)
  By default all sortings are ascending.
-Double clicking the button will switch do descending order.
+Double clicking the button will switch to descending order.

  - Addressbook.
    ![](screenshots/addressbook.png)
- You can open the addressbook by clicking the button with the person icon.
-The adressbook holds all sender addresses of mails from any of the currently logged in accounts.
+ You can open the addressbook by clicking the button with the persons icon.
+The adressbook holds all sender names and addresses of mails from any of the currently logged in accounts.
+You can also add your own contacts by clicking on the respective button.
+Finally, it is possible to sort contacts in ascending or descending order by both sender name and address.

 ## Usage
 Start the IMAP Client with `ICFolderDialog new`.
 Add new Accounts with the `+` Button.
 We tested the functionality with web.de Accounts.
 But other accounts should work fine.
-The hpi owa accounts are known to be relatively large, as calendar and contact meta information is also sent to our client as folder objects.
+The HPI OWA accounts are known to be relatively large, as calendar and contact meta information is also sent to our client as folder objects.
 Therefore it might not entirely load in the requested time of 5 seconds.

 For HPI accounts use the following login info:
 ```